li3tuo4/fpga-images-zcu/README.md

 # fpga-images-zcu102

-First, preparing the SD card (https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_1/ug1157-petalinux-tools-command-line-guide.pdf)
+First, prepare the SD card (https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_1/ug1157-petalinux-tools-command-line-guide.pdf)

 An SD memory card with at least 4 GB of storage space.
 It is recommended to use a card with speed-grade 6 or higher to achieve optimal file transfer performance.